EstebanAmazo/EstebanAmazo/README.md

 Web Developer
 -------------------

-I have been learning to code for more than a year, I have focused on front-end development with React.js.
+I have been learning to code for about two years, I have focused on front-end development with React.js.
 I have done several projects to gain experience as a front-end developer, my goal is to become a fullstack developer with C# - .NET

 * 🌍  I'm based in Colombia
 * 🖥️  See my portfolio at [estebanamazo.app](https://estebanamazo.netlify.app/)